AChandel500/cebd_1160_project/README.md

 ### Discussion

-The feature selection methods applied in this assessment affected prediction accuracy significantly in some cases whereas in others the observed impact was negligible or non-existent.
+The feature selection methods applied in this assessment affected prediction accuracy significantly in some cases whereas in others the observed impact was negligible or nonexistent.

 The filter method produced a signifcant decrease in prediction accuracy relative to both remaining approaches, and did so across all models.